-Gladiolus Bulbs from K. van Bourgondien
+Gladiolus Bulbs for Sale from K. van Bourgondien

-Choosing the Right Gladiolus
+Choosing the Right Gladiolus Bulbs

 Thanks to modern plant breeding programs, K. van Bourgondien offers the traditional Hybrid Gladiolus that grow 3-5 ft. tall, as well as the more petite Glamini Gladiolus that grow about 2 ft. tall and are suitable for containers.
 When choosing the right gladiolus, start by deciding the size you need for your area.
 Next, consider your color choices.
 K. van Bourgondien has some of the most dramatic color choices available, and we even have professionally designed mixes.
-Gladiolus look best when planted in groups and large mass plantings are truly spectacular.
+Gladiolus look best when planted in groups, and large mass plantings are truly spectacular.
 We offer gladiolus bulk bulbs for sale

 that make it economical to create such vibrant displays.

 Gladiolus bulbs are tender bulbs and susceptible to cold temperatures.
 This means that while they can be planted throughout most of the United States, gardeners in zones 3-7 should lift, or dig up, the bulbs in the fall after the first frost has killed the foliage.
 The gladiolus bulbs should be stored in a cool place where they won't freeze over winter.
 They can then be replanted in the spring planting season and for years to come.
 By following the gladiolus planting tips below, you can get the most out of your gladiolus bulbs.

 For a more comprehensive Gladiolus Bulb guide, see our blog on how to grow, plant, and care for gladiolus flowers